 Stage Three: Compensation

 We will calculate the compensation level for your injuries, losses, and any medical care and support you require both now and in the future.
-The compensation amount varies with every claim and we will keep you informed of your case details at every stage.
-Your final compensation amount will either be agreed with your opponent as a settlement, or determined through court proceedings.
+The pedestrian accident compensation amount varies with every claim and we will keep you informed of your case details at every stage.
+Your final pedestrian accident compensation amount will either be agreed with your opponent as a settlement, or determined through court proceedings.
 The majority of cases are settled out of court.
 However, if you do have to go to court, our team will be there to support you every step of the way.